 Veterans of the 101st Radio Research Company (and friends) are invited to visit, join, and contribute to the Facebook pages, “COMSEC,” “101st Radio Research Company,” and “Friends of the 101st Radio Research Company.”

-After 20 years, the COMSEC and COMSECLight Groups at Yahoo! are gone because Yahoo! has chosen to discontinue this unprofitable venue.
-Never Fear!
-Chui Banuelos has come through, as always, and set up two new meeting places/forums/whatever at https://groups.google.com.
+There are two COMSEC/SIGSEC email groups set up on https://groups.google.com.
 Go there, either login or set up a new Google account, seek out the COMSEC/SIGSEC and/or OpenmikeCOMSEC group, and request to be admitted as a member.
 COMSEC/SIGSEC is for civil conversation only, with no discussion of religion, politics, or sexual orientation.
 On OpenmikeCOMSEC, there is no such restriction.
 We’ll be looking for you!

 Jerry Hoefle, a former ASA COMSEC Analyst who served with the 101st RRC, has put some interesting (and very deep) documents on the internet.
 The first is a History of COMSEC, a student handout from the US Army Intelligence School at Ft.
 Devens, MA.
 The other is entitled “Working Against the Tide” and is divided into Part 1 and Part 2.
 This document addresses the issues encountered in the COMSEC mission in Southeast Asia and was originally classified Top Secret – NOFORN.